gavinmcfarland/plugma/packages/website/content/docs/6-testing-plugins.md

 For more options and documentation see the [Vitest](https://vitest.dev/guide/) site.

-## End-to-End (E2E) UI Testing with Playwright
+## End-to-End UI Testing

-Plugma supports end-to-end testing of your UI using Playwright.
+Plugma also supports end-to-end testing of your UI using Playwright.

 ### Install Playwright